DLinIoTedge/dltrainBook/Tool-Set/UseColab/Readme.md

 Here is boto 1.8 documents that mentions the use of botocore.session http://botocore.readthedocs.io/en/latest/tutorial/

 Build  Deep Learning Network Model
 We start with a MobileNetV2 architecture as the backbone pretrained feature extractor.
 We then add a couple of dense layers and a softmax layer to perform the classification.
 We freeze the MobileNetV2 backbone with weights trained on ImageNet dataset and only train the dense layers and softmax layer that we have added.

+## 1.2 Upload data set from Local Drive to Colab
+   Use file  MNISTlocalColab.ipynb

 # Referen ce
 1. https://neptune.ai/blog/how-to-use-google-colab-for-deep-learning-complete-tutorial